Going from strength to strength, Last Hounds' new single 'Bubbles' shows off the Brummie band's unique brand of crossover punk at its best.

 I’m well into my gaming.
 I’m not mega technical or nerdy about it, but I sink a lot of my downtime into my PS5 and Xbox.
 Also, prepare yourself, I bloody love gardening!
 I think it’s a welcome contrast to the band lifestyle that’s much needed at times.

 Collaborations between different scenes are important and what people are looking for, now more than ever.
-This Blank Stare Tee is so sick.

 Thanks, dude.
 What’s next for Last Hounds?